Vizio M Series Elevate M512E-K6 Soundbar Review

 High-Frequency Extension

-The Vizio M Series Elevate has a great stereo frequency response.
-Its default sound is neutral and balanced, especially in the mids.
+The Vizio M Series Elevate has a decent stereo frequency response.
+Its default sound is neutral and mostly balanced in the mids, but it pushes the low frequencies more than the highs.
 It means that voices and lead instruments in your favorite music genres are clearly and accurately reproduced in the mix, and you don't have any trouble following the dialogue in TV shows.
-There's a little extra emphasis in the high-bass, which adds some boom to the mix.
-However, compared to other Vizio models like the Vizio Elevate, its low-frequency extension isn't as impressive, meaning you notice less rumble with bass-heavy genres like EDM and hip-hop.
-The frequency response on the Direct preset doesn't change much after updating the bar to firmware version 1.520.00.4.
+There's a little extra emphasis in the bass, which adds some boom and weight to the mix.
+However, compared to other Vizio models, like the Vizio Elevate, its low-frequency extension isn't as impressive, meaning you notice less rumble with bass-heavy genres like EDM and hip-hop.
+That said, treble is somewhat veiled compared to the low-mids and bass, but it doesn't have major peaks or dips, so frequencies don't jump out in the mix.
+The frequency response on the Direct preset hasn't changed much after updating the bar to firmware version 1.520.00.4.

 Stereo Frequency Response With Preliminary Calibration